Codecademy/docs/content/swift/concepts/arrays/terms/reverse/reverse.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-The **`.reverse()`** method reverses an array in place, mutating the original array, and returns the elements within the array so that the first element becomes the last element and vice versa.
+The **`.reverse()`** method reverses an array in place, mutating the original array, and returns the elements within it so that the first element becomes the last element and vice versa.

 ## Syntax